- Removal of violating content

 3. Don’t Charge for Your Couch: Our community offers free exchange of hospitality.
 Asking for money or labor in exchange for your couch, or referring members to paid accommodation services, is not allowed.

 4. Don’t Intimidate, Stalk, or Harass: Stalking, intimidation, threats, and harassment of other members is prohibited.
 Harassment is defined as a pattern of offensive behavior that appears to have the purpose of adversely affecting a targeted person or persons.
 Examples of harassment include making threats, repeated unwanted contacts with a person, and posting the personal information of another person.
 Couchsurfing reserves the right to take action (see above) on profiles we believe may pose a threat to future hosts, surfers, or the Couchsurfing community.

 5. Do Create Only One Profile: Duplicate, fake, and joke profiles are not allowed.
 The first profile that you create must be you and is the only one that you may have.
 Our trust network needs everyone to stand by their reputation.

-6. Do Be Yourself: Misrepresenting yourself as someone else is prohibited.
+6. Be Yourself: Misrepresenting yourself as someone else is prohibited.
 This includes representation as an agent, representative, employee, or affiliate of Couchsurfing.

-7. Do Keep It Legal: Don’t engage in nor encourage illegal activity; don’t violate any applicable law or regulation.
+7. Keep It Legal: Don’t engage in nor encourage illegal activity; don’t violate any applicable law or regulation.